Article I - Name

 - In the absence of the President and the Vice-President at a duly called meeting, a Chairman shall be appointed by the members present.

 - The Treasurer shall collect Association dues and receive all monies, depositing them in a bank in the name of the Association.
 All cheques and vouchers must be signed by the Treasurer and countersigned by the President or Vice-President.
-He shall have custody of all funds and securities.
-He shall prepare and submit financial reports annually to the Executive Committee and at other times as requested by the Executive Committee.
+He/she shall have custody of all funds and securities.
+He/she shall prepare and submit financial reports annually to the Executive Committee and at other times as requested by the Executive Committee.

 Article VII - Committees